Salvia Small Talk: Deep Watering vs. Sprinkling

 The depth to which water needs to sink to feed the roots of a perennial depends on whether it is a new planting or well established.
 At first, a depth of 6 inches may be sufficient.
 Established shrubs may need water down to 24 to 36 inches or deeper depending on the length of their roots at maturity.

-Chaparral plants, such as White Sage (Salvia apiana) and Buckwheat (Eriogonum spp.) are examples of deep rooting, drought-tolerant perennials that seldom need watering when established, but love an occasional drink reaching down more than 36 inches.
+Chaparral plants, such as White Sage (Salvia apiana) and Black Sage (Salvia mellifera) are examples of deep rooting, drought-tolerant perennials that seldom need watering when established, but love an occasional drink reaching down more than 24 inches.

 If you have any questions about water management of specific species of Salvias and companion plants, please contact us.
 We'll gladly share our knowledge.
-Next up in this series: Tips for determining depth of soil moisture.
+Next up in this series: How to Determine Soil Moisture Level.